Comprehensive Stability (online training)

 Before sitting for your assessment, you are required to provide a copy of your passport to Seaway Academy (firstname.lastname@example.org).

 Certificates will be issued upon successful completion of the training.
-A copy of the original certificate will be scanned and sent to you within 24 hours of the assessment being completed and the original certificate will be mailed to you to the address provided or to your Company (if required).
+A copy of the original certificate will be sent to you by email within 24 hours of the assessment being completed.

 Records of Certificates will be maintained by Seaway Maritime Services at their place of business in Thailand.